Banks should adopt voluntary standards to rebuild trust - industry survey

 From the libor rate rigging scandal that has engulfed UBS UBSN.VX, Royal Bank of Scotland (RBS.L), Barclays (BARC.L) and Rabobank RABO.UL to JPMorgan's (JPM.N) record payment to settle charges it overstated the quality of mortgages it had sold, banks on both side of the Atlantic are facing a trust deficit.

-The report, jointly commissioned by the British Standards Institution, the UK National Standards body, and the Chartered Institute for Securities & Investment, also in the UK, found broad support within the financial services industry for voluntary standards.
+The report, jointly commissioned by the British Standards Institution (BSI), the UK National Standards body, and the Chartered Institute for Securities & Investment, also in the UK, found broad support within the financial services industry for voluntary standards.

 The report, titled "Backing Market Forces", says decision-makers in the financial services industry believe that adoption of voluntary standards could help them work with regulators.